gorango/flowcraft/docs/guide/advanced-guides/custom-executor.md

         if (node instanceof Flow) {
             // If the node is a sub-flow, we must run it to get its final action.
-            // A real executor would call node._run(), but for a dry run, we can
+            // A real executor (like InMemoryExecutor) delegates this to a helper
+            // method, e.g., `_orchestrateGraph(subFlow.startNode, ...)`.
-            // create a new instance of ourself to recursively dry-run the sub-flow. action = await new DryRunExecutor().run(node, context, { ...options, params });
-        } else {
+            // For our dry run, we can recursively call ourself. action = await new DryRunExecutor().run(node, context, { ...options, params }) } else {
-             // For a regular node, run prep and post, but not exec. await node.prep({ ctx: context, params, logger } as any);
+            // For a regular node, run prep and post, but not exec. await node.prep({ ctx: context, params, logger } as any)
-            // We call post with a null `execRes` as exec was skipped. action = await node.post({ ctx: context, params, logger, execRes: null } as any);
+            // We call post with a null `execRes` as exec was skipped. action = await node.post({ ctx: context, params, logger, execRes: null } as any) }
-        }

         lastAction = action;